Scout24/yum-repo-server/README.md

 * Have a look in util/install_apache2_with_wsgi_ubuntu.sh .
 This shell script installs all required dependencies for the yum repo server to run.
 The default setup is to run yum-repo-server behind an apache server.
   * If you are not running a Debian based system, have a look at the script anyway since it lists the dependencies you need to install.
 * Run the tests : //TODO
 * Try it out!
-Running ./manage.py runserver will start up a django developement server, featuring the yum-repo-server.
+Running <code>./manage.py runserver</code> will start up a django developement server, featuring the yum-repo-server.